amitdubeyup/coding-learning-resources/full-stack/tree-graph.md

 ### Binary Search Tree (BST)

 Now BST adds rules: left child must be smaller than parent, right child must be bigger.
 Both subtrees follow the same rule.
 This gives you sorted order automatically.

+**BST Operations in Detail:**
+- **Search**: Start at root, go left if target < current, right if target > current
+- **Insert**: Find the right spot following BST rules, add new node there
+- **Delete**: Tricky one - three cases:
+  - Leaf node: Just remove it
+  - One child: Replace with its child
+  - Two children: Replace with inorder successor (smallest in right subtree) or predecessor

+**Balancing Issues:**
+- BST can become skewed (like a linked list) if insertions come in sorted order
+- This makes operations O(n) instead of O(log n)
+- Solutions: Self-balancing trees like AVL trees or Red-Black trees
+- AVL: Height difference between subtrees ≤ 1, uses rotations to maintain balance
+- Red-Black: More relaxed balancing with color properties

+**Tree Rotations:**
+- **Left Rotation**: When right subtree is too tall
+- **Right Rotation**: When left subtree is too tall
+- **Double Rotations**: Combination for more complex cases

 ### Time Complexity
 - **Binary Tree Operations**: Search/insert/delete can be O(n) in worst case, O(log n) if balanced